AI Observe 360

 UX Concerns:

-Requires User Interaction to See Full Picture: Some users may not click through, missing important metrics unless prompted
+Requires step-by-step Interaction to See Full Picture: Some users may not click through, missing important metrics unless prompted

 Inefficient for Expert Users: For users who already learned the process, they might want to skip the flow.